SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Appendix

-\subsubsection{Claim Decomposition Prompt}
+\subsubsection{Claim decomposition prompt}

-After the answer set is recieved, the Claim Decomposition Prompt is used to decompose each answer into multiple claims.
-It preserves the semantic meaning of the original answer and focuses on single setting related to the answer, not the repetition of the question.
-We adapt the prompt from \cite{jiang2024graph}, the prompt is given as follows:
+After obtaining the answer set, we use the claim decomposition prompt to decompose each answer into atomic claims.
+It preserves the original meaning while focusing on statements specific to the answer rather than restating the question.
+We adapt the prompt from Jiang et al.~\citep{jiang2024graph}:

 \begin{promptbox} \begin{adjustwidth}{1em}{0em} \fontfamily{cmtt}\selectfont Please deconstruct the following paragraph into the smallest possible standalone self-contained facts without semantic repetition, and return the output as a jsonl, where each line is \{claim:[CLAIM]\}.